reddit/devvit/devvit-docs/versioned_docs/version-0.11/lifecycle.md

 ## Adding an app to your subreddit

-To add an app to your subreddit, find it on developers.reddit.com/apps.
-Click into the app details screen, and click the "Install" button.
+To add an app to your subreddit, find it on the [apps page](https://developers.reddit.com/apps).
+Click into the app details screen, and click the "Add to community" button.

 ![Post](./assets/install-app-button.png)

 This will give you a list of subreddits that will allow you to add the app.
 Generally, you can only add an app to subreddits that you moderate.
-Select a subreddit to install the app.
+Select a subreddit where you wish to install the app.

 ![Post](./assets/communities-install-list.png)